abeldekat/lazyflex.nvim/README.md

 _Note_: User presets will only apply when the module is correctly implemented and are otherwise ignored.

-Add to the options:
+Add to the _opts_:

 > `user = { presets = { "coding", "editor"} }`

-The user can add custom code directly into the [opts](#configuration):
+The user can add custom code directly into the [opts]:

 ```lua
 user = {